Remove from Favorites Add to Favorites

 Pesto Rosso

-Pesto rosso, or "red pesto," is a version of the condiment using sundried tomatoes and almonds to get a rich red color.
-Some varieties also include roasted red peppers, which give it a deliciously smokey quality.
-This version of pesto has many variations - you'll sometimes see it with red pepper flakes, rosemary, or sometimes even olives.
+Pesto rosso ("red pesto") uses sundried tomatoes and almonds to give it a rich red color.
+Some varieties also include roasted red peppers, which add a deliciously smokey quality.
+There are many versions of this loosely defined pesto out there—you'll sometimes see it with red pepper flakes, rosemary, or even olives.

 Pesto Modenese